 Your child may primarily lean towards one of these learning styles or could be a combination of more than one.

 Auditory – Auditory learners often learn best through audio/hearing.
 They tend to grasp the essence of a lesson better by listening.

 Visual – Visual learners learn best through images.
 They learn best when a written or oral lesson includes a visual explanation as well.

-Reading / writing – Very similar to the visual learner, some children remember information better when they are able to read and write.
-For example, note taking, doodling, re-reading text, etc.
+Reading/writing – Very similar to the visual learner, some children remember information better when they are able to read and write.
+For example, note-taking, doodling, re-reading the text, etc.

 When working together we will gather as much information as possible to better understand which learning style your child may best benefit from.